HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

 \
 To decode incoming data:
 ```
+  SampleProto := TSampleProto.Create;
   Size := SampleProto.DecodeToProto(InboundStream, ByteSizeOfData);
 ```
-The `DecodeToProto` function takes the encoded stream data de-serializes it to teh propeties of SampleProto.\
+The `DecodeToProto` function takes the encoded stream data de-serializes it to teh propeties of SampleProto.
+\
 That's it - simple.

+### Features